Almost Naked party: Vacío

-On the 14th of May 2024, Vasilyev's representative announced that the rapper had left Russia for the United States.
+On 14 May 2024, Vasilyev's representative announced that the rapper had left Russia for the United States.
 This came after he failed to appear at the military enlistment office the previous day.
 Singer Yana Djalu, a friend of Vasilyev, confirmed his departure, stating that Vasilyev felt "pressured" and "not free" in Russia.
 Vasilyev then later confirmed that he had travelled to Yerevan in Armenia and not the United States and that he had been telling his friends that he had moved to the United States as he was concerned of there being any possibility that he could be extradited from Armenia and he wanted to keep a low profile.
 Reports also suggested Vasilyev considered renouncing his Russian citizenship, although no official confirmation has been made regarding his emigration or citizenship status.

 On 7 January, the St. Petersburg club MOD hosted a concert by the rock group Schenki, during which the group's lead singer Maxim Tesli (real name Maxim Moiseev) went on stage wearing a sock on his penis during the performance.
 The sock fell to the floor and the singer appeared completely naked in front of the audience for a short moment, but then went backstage and got dressed.
 A video of the incident ended up on the Internet and outraged Ekaterina Mizulina, who considered the singer's actions to be an imitation of Vacío.
 On the night of 9 January, the singer was arrested at Pulkovo Airport - he intended to fly to Yekaterinburg, and from there to Kazakhstan.

 As noted in the media, Maxim Tesli appeared in public in a similar form back in 2016, and a number of foreign performers even earlier.
 It was unclear whether Tesli’s concert appearance was intended as a gesture of support for Vacio.